Yakeel T. Quiroz, Ph.D.

 |MA Boston University 2006|

-Dr. Quiroz is an Assistant Professor in the Departments of Psychiatry and Neurology at Massachusetts General Hospital and Harvard Medical School in Boston, MA.
+Dr. Quiroz is Associate Professor in the Departments of Psychiatry and Neurology at Massachusetts General Hospital and Harvard Medical School in Boston, MA.
 She is the Director of the Mass General Familial Dementia Neuroimaging Lab, and the Multicultural Alzheimer’s Prevention Program-MAPP.
-She earned her bachelor’s degree at the University of Antioquia (Colombia), and her PhD in clinical psychology at Boston University.
+She earned her PhD in clinical psychology at Boston University.
 She completed a postdoctoral fellowship in neuropsychology and brain imaging at MGH, under the mentorship of Drs.
-Reisa Sperling, Dorene Rentz, Janet Sherman and Keith Johnson.
-She was appointed as an Instructor of Psychiatry in February 2015, and was promoted to Assistant Professor in November 2016.
+Reisa Sperling and Keith Johnson.

 Her research interests include brain imaging and genomics, and early detection and tracking of Alzheimer’s disease and other dementias.
 Research in her lab is focused on the study of cognitive and brain changes that predispose individuals to develop dementia later in life.
 She is currentlty the principal investigator of the Colombia-Boston (COLBOS) longitudinal biomarker study on early-onset autosomal dominant Alzheimer’s disease (NIH NIA funded), and the Boston Latino Aging Study (BLAST).